maalcantar/bedl_jupyter_notebook_resources/README.md

 ```bash
 conda create -n bedl_virtual_env python=3.8
 ```
-Note: you can name your virtual envionment whatever you want (change the variable after '-n') and also install whatever python version you want to work with (change the verison after 'python='.
-In the example above, we created a virtual environment called 'bedl_virtual_env' and installed python version 3.8.
+Note: you can name your virtual environment whatever you want (change the variable after '-n') and also install whatever Python version you want to work with (change the version after 'python='.
+In the example above, we created a virtual environment called 'bedl_virtual_env' and installed Python version 3.8.
 After entering this command, the terminal will prompt you and ask whether you want to install some default packages, which you can accept by entering 'y' (which stands for 'yes!')

 2. Activate new virtual environment
 You can activate the virtual environment using: